Subham-Maity/restock/server_v2/STRIPE.md

+# Steps to integrate stripe in your app

 - Prebuild Checkout Page: Easy to use and integrate but less control over UI
 - We will use custom payment flow to have more control over UI and to have more flexibility